 The education credit amount is equal to the difference between the education property taxes on the housesite (dwelling and up to two surrounding acres) for the prior year and education taxes based on prior calendar year income, both of which are tied to local per-pupil education spending.
 Households with income under \$47,000 may also receive an additional credit to their education property taxes based on income as prescribed in statute, regardless of per-pupil spending amounts.
-The total amount of foregone revenue to the education fund in FY23 for these credits is in the "Education Property Tax Credit" column in Table 14.
+The total amount of foregone revenue to the education fund for these credits is in the "Education Property Tax Credit" column in Table 16.
 Households with income of \$47,000 or less are also eligible for a municipal tax credit if their housesite municipal property taxes for the prior year exceeded the applicable percentage of income prescribed in statute.
 The state general fund reimburses municipalities for the revenue lost due to the municipal tax credit.

-Annual state and town level property tax credit statistics10 are available on the Department of Taxes website.
-A summary of property education property tax credits by year is included in Table 16.
+Annual state and town level property tax credit statistics8 are available on the Department of Taxes website.